alemar11/ios-watchos-tvos-macos-resources/README.md

 * [MaterialCardView](https://github.com/cemolcay/MaterialCardView)
 * [Shimmer](https://github.com/facebook/Shimmer)
 * [SingleLineShakeAnimation](https://github.com/haaakon/SingleLineShakeAnimation) - Shake a view with a single line of code with a non-intrusive extension for UIView, with good support for accessability, written in Swift.
+* [SVGSpriteView](https://github.com/rondinellimorais/SVGSpriteView) - Subclass of UIView where is possible render SVG Sprites.
 * [TB_CustomUIElement](https://github.com/ariok/TB_CustomUIElement) - Implementing custom UI elements with IBDesignable.
 Enjoy the full []tutorial](http://www.thinkandbuild.it/building-custom-ui-element-with-ibdesignable)
 * [Twinkle](https://github.com/piemonte/Twinkle) - Twinkle is a Swift and easy way to make any UIView in your iOS app twinkle.